 The city code is given by 01.

-The remaining digits are considered to be a unique identification number for the user
+The remaining digits are considered to be a unique identification number for the user.

-You must submit all the relevant documents and pay the necessary fees for undergoing the Driving licence test suggested in the designated counter.
+You must submit all the relevant documents and pay the necessary fees for undergoing the Driving license test suggested in the designated counter.
 Obtain the receipt and visit the designated track cabin to take the driving test.

-Your physical presence is mandatory for the Driving Licence test.
+Your physical presence is mandatory for the Driving License test.
 You must be present in the designated spot at least an hour before the assigned time.
 You'll be required to take the test before or during the Motor Vehicle Inspector (MVI) in the allotted track.

-The track and procedure for a driving licence test vary from state to state.
+The track and procedure for a driving license test vary from state to state.
 Usually, for two-wheelers, the applicant is needed to drive a two-wheeler in a path designed in shape of number 8.
 Additionally, the Motor Vehicle Inspector(MVI) will be checking whether you're using the signs and relevant hand-signals while driving.
 You will be required to trace the shape of 8 in your vehicle without using your legs.

-For a four-wheeler Driving Licence, the Motor Vehicle Inspector will be asking you to drive the car in a track and will perceive your skills.
+For a four-wheeler Driving License, the Motor Vehicle Inspector will be asking you to drive the car in a track and will perceive your skills.
 You will be required to show proper hand signals, use the indicator properly and use the brakes wherever it is required.
 Additionally, you must shift the gear smoothly and use the side & rear-view mirrors while driving the vehicle.